aci-ref/facilitation_best_practices/activities/10-assessment.md

 It is important to quantify the facilitation efforts of both the Facilitator as well as other members of the ACI staff.
 This includes tracking the number events held and the number of attendees at these events.
 An example is shown in Table 2.
 Different types of facilitation interactions such as education, training, outreach, and engagements should be tracked separately.
 The results of surveys and other activity assessments, discussed in the next section, are an additional metrics that can be used to measure facilitation efforts.

-*Table 2. **A typical example taken from an ACI-REF monthly report on **ACI Facilitation metrics, by type, number, assistances and department type *
+<i><b>Table 2.</b>A typical example taken from an ACI-REF monthly report on ACI Facilitation metrics, by type, number, assistances and department type </i>

 <table>
   <tr>